Right-angularity, flag complexes, asphericity. \ Criteria for asphericity: corrigenda for "Right-angularity, flag complexes, asphericity": Corners

-and as in \eqref{e:basic}, put $\cu(G,\square)=(G\times \square)/\sim$.
 It is the universal cover of $\cg$ as a complex of groups.
-If $\gD$ denotes the $n$-dimensional simplex, then $\cu(G,\gD)$ can be similarly defined.
-Call it \emph{link} of $\cg$.
-The universal cover of $\cu(G,\gD)$ as a space is the universal cover of $\cg_0$ as a complex of groups.
+If $\gD$ denotes the $n$-dimensional simplex with its usual mirror structure, then one can define $\cu(G/G_\emptyset ,\gD)$ similarly.
+Call it the \emph{link} of $\cg$.
+The universal cover of $\cu(G/G_\emptyset ,\gD)$ as a space, denoted by $\cu(\cg_0,\gD)$, is the universal cover of $\cg_0$ as a complex of groups.

 \begin{examples} Suppose $(W,S)$ is a spherical Coxeter system with $S$ indexed by $I(n)$.
 This gives rise to various corners of groups.

 (1) First, it gives the data for corner of groups $\cw$ which assigns $W_J$ to $J$.
 Its link is the Coxeter complex $\cu(W,\gD)$.
 (This is the universal cover of associated simplex of groups $\cw_0$ when $n>1$.)
 The Coxeter complex is a triangulation of $\sphere ^n$.